MARIO-Math-Reasoning/Super_MARIO/README.md

 | &nbsp;&nbsp; + Maj@5   | 66.54    | &nbsp;&nbsp; x1     | &nbsp;&nbsp; x1  | 5|
 | MCTS (N=40)            | 64.02    | 10.1                | 3.8        | 1      |

+1. In Step-level Beam (1,5), it will only return the top-1 solution.
+So `+ Maj@5` requires to run 5 times, which encourage diversity.
+2. In Step-level Beam (5,5), it will return top-5 solutions.
+So `+ Maj@5` directly uses the 5 candidates, which lack of diversity.

 ## Installation
 1. Install `requirements.txt`